LiamBailey/wordpress-flowplayer-beta/readme.txt

 Configuration

 You can configure Google Analytics, a Commercial Flowplayer license key and a custom watermark logo in the plugin's global options.
-You can purchase a commercial license in [flowplayer.org](http://flowplayer.org/download).
+You can purchase a commercial license at [flowplayer.org](http://flowplayer.org/download).

 == Frequently Asked Questions ==

+= Why is the subtitles option no longer available? =

+WordPress 3.6 updated jQuery to version 1.10 and included jQuery Migrate.
+Flowplayer 5.4.3 with subtitles did not work.
+When version 5.5 will be released the subtitles with be added back.

 == Screenshots ==

-1. Plugin global options
-2. Posting a video
+1. Posting a video
+2. Plugin Settings

 == Changelog ==

 = 1.0.0 =
-* complete rewrite of plugin - now you can manage all of your videos in one place.
+* complete rewrite of plugin - now you can manage all of your videos in one place
 * updated the Flowplayer code to version 5.4.3
 * added preload option
 * added CDN option
 * added a few more flowplayer options
 * added embed options
+* removed subtitles temporarily till Flowplayer version 5.5 is released

 = 0.5.0 =
 * updated the Flowplayer code to version 5.3.2